 Do not drive any vehicle that is not insured.
 You could be arrested or ticketed, and your vehicle impounded, by a law enforcement officer.
 If you do not follow these steps, your vehicle registration will be suspended.
 You must turn in your vehicle's license plates to the DMV.
 The registration suspension will last for the same number of days that your vehicle was without liability coverage and the plates had not been turned in.

 If the registration suspension period becomes more than 90 days, your driver license will also be suspended.
 The license suspension will be in effect until it is reinstated after the end of the registration suspension.
 To reinstate your driver license, you must pay the DMV a $25 license suspension termination fee.
 For a suspension that has an effective date on or after July 6, 2009, the termination fee is $50.

 How Can I Avoid Suspension of My Registration?

 If your insurance coverage lapse is 90 days or less, you may have the choice to pay a civil penalty instead of turning in your license plates to the DMV.
-This civil penalty options is not available if your insurance lapse was for more than 90 days or if you have used the civil penalty option for a registration suspension within the previous 36 months.
+This civil penalty option is not available if your insurance lapse was for more than 90 days or if you have used the civil penalty option for a registration suspension within the previous 36 months.